Universal Translation Services

 They’ve been using their members’ knowledge of real-world languages combined with previously published dictionaries for guidance.

-Since some words don’t translate directly into English, they include definitions/explanations written in natural human language for context as well as cross-referencing examples from different episodes so viewers can understand how words are used.
+Since some words don’t translate directly into English, the translations provide definitions and explanations in natural human language for context.
+They also include cross-referencing examples from different episodes to help viewers understand how the words are used.

 The Vulcan language of Star Trek

 Vulcan is the only official language and real language of the planet Vulcan.
-While it was developed by actor Leonard Nimoy and linguist/futurist Mark Okrand.
+It was developed by actor Leonard Nimoy and linguist/futurist Mark Okrand.

 More so, it’s mostly been relegated to the realm of fiction for most of its existence.
 It never really got a chance to become an actual proper language.

-In a recent language meeting in Portland, Oregon, different ideas were proposed as to what it should sound like: Christopher Lauer said that he feels strongly that Vulcans have a singing sort of accent which would be more like singing through your nose.
+In a recent language meeting in Portland, Oregon, participants proposed different ideas about how Vulcan should sound.
+Christopher Lauer strongly argued that Vulcans have a singing accent, similar to singing through your nose.

 The Ohlonean language in Star Trek